Courses - Faculty of Education And Social Work

 Students will critically explore creative practices in research and pedagogy within and between dance, drama, music and visual arts.
 The emphasis is on exploring emerging visions, theoretical perspectives and arts-based approaches which broaden relationships through postmodern practices in research and pedagogy appropriate to students living in a multicultural society, globalised world, and digital age.

-A detailed exploration, focusing on the merits and challenges, of the concept of scientific literacy.
-Topics will include the nature of science; the process of scientific inquiry; and the role of science education in improving public understanding of science.
+A detailed examination of ideas and strategies for making science relevant to both teachers and learners.
+Topics will include notions of scientific literacy; the work of scientists in real-life contexts; the nature of science and process of scientific inquiry; contemporary science education pedagogies; mana ōrite mō te Mātauranga Māori and the role of science education in improving public understanding of science.

 Restriction: EDPROFST 729